James A. Palmer

 I studied at Michigan State University, Duke University, and Washington University in St Louis, where I completed my Ph.D. in 2015.

-My current book, Good Governance, explores the transformation of Roman political culture from c.1350 to c.1450, and its implications for the history of the city and the Papacy.
+My current book, The Virtues of Economy, explores the transformation of Roman political culture from c.1350 to c.1450, and its implications for the history of the city and the Papacy.
 Specifically, it examines the gradual transition of Roman political elites from a commitment to governing Rome as a free city-commune to a willingness to act as the governing agents of a sovereign papacy.
 It emphasizes that understanding this transition requires recognition of Roman political engagement not merely with a civic society, constituted of citizens of the city-commune, but with the broader political society of Rome in its guise as the spiritual capital of Latin Christendom.
 Through an analysis of the transformative effects of everyday Roman politics, this book reframes the story of the establishment of papal sovereignty in Rome as the product of synergy between papal ambitions and local political culture.

 "Medieval and Renaissance Rome: Mending the Divide," History Compass (2017) DOI: 10.1111/hic3.12424.

 "Piety and Social Distinction in Late Medieval Roman Peacemaking," Speculum 89.4 (2014): 974-1004.

 The Early Middle Ages

 Florence from Dante to Machiavelli

 Violence and Peace in the Middle Ages (Senior Seminar)

 I have offered readings seminars on medieval Christianity, the Crusades, and European Slavery from the late Roman to the early modern period.